tejasSanap/checkMails-assignment/README.md

 ## overview
-This project is a web application designed for MagicSlides.app as part of the Full-Stack Engineer Intern assignment.
+This project is a web application designed for MagicSlides.app as part of the Full-Stack Engineer assignment.
 The application enables users to log in using Google OAuth, fetch their last X emails from Gmail, and classify them into different categories using OpenAI GPT-4.

 ## features
 - User Authentication: Log in using Google OAuth.